1 HOUR RT-PCR COVID Test For Travel

 Sports is back in play.
-If you’re planning to watch a basketball or hockey game at Madison Square Garden, you’ll need a negative PCR COVID-19 test taken within 72 hours of the game.
+If you’re planning to watch a baseball, basketball or hockey game, you’ll need a negative PCR COVID-19 test taken within 72 hours of the game.

 Come to Urgent Medical Care and MRI located in Jersey City.
 1 Hour RT-PCR testing is now available!
 Open seven days a week.
 We can help get your results quickly.